evmos/docs/docs/validate/index.md

 ---
 # Overview

-Learn about validating on Evmos {synopsis}
+Learn about validating on Evmos

 ## Introduction